rodekruis/data-service-catalogue/docs/payment/issue-payment-fsp-portal.md

     The payment instructions excel file should only contain the criteria needed for the FSP to confirm the beneficiaries' identity and issue the payments, such as names, phone number and ID number or any other criteria based on your program SOPs.
 For data privacy, we recommand to only export the minimum criteria to verify the PA identity.
 All other irrelevant data for the payment process should be excluded from the payment instructions file.

     Each program may require a different template depending on the FSP you work with in the region of your operations.
 Our Team will create a template specifically for the program requirements and adapted to upload into each FSP portal.

+    To export a payment report, the payment status should be shown as **closed** in the dropdownlist.

 ### Reconcile payments in 121 platform